openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 5. Click **Next** and follow the instructions on your screen.

 6. If you are missing external dependencies, you will see a warning screen.
 Take note of any dependencies you are missing.
 After installing the Intel® Distribution of OpenVINO™ toolkit core components, you will need to install the missing dependencies.
-For example, the screen example below indicates you are missing two dependencies:
+For example, the screen example below indicates you are missing a dependency:
    ![](../img/openvino-install-macos-02.png)

 7. Click **Next**.